B2B marketers analyzing customer data dashboards to build a data-driven marketing strategy

 In many ways, data has already transformed the meaning of “marketing” as we knew it.
 Customers’ expectations and needs evolve so quickly that not even the strongest hunches, as well-intended as they may be, are good enough to come up with a successful campaign.

 Creativity, instinct, and cleverness will always be honored guests for every marketing strategy out there.
-The only real difference is that we now possess a magnifying glass that provides a detailed view of how, when, and where to compromise.
-And while knowing so much may take away some fun, the present game demands much more than pure luck.
+The only real difference is that we now possess a magnifying glass that provides a detailed view of how, when, and where to act.
+And while knowing so much may take away some mystery, the present market demands much more than pure luck.